glasnt/talks/2019_05_PyConUS.podium/slides.md

 ???

-And make this.

 IF AVAILABLE - show real tapestry now.

 In what is now a tradition, this tapestry will be auctioned off tomorrow night at the PyLadies charity auction.
 Proceeds will go to PyLadies, so if you've got a ticket, I hope to see you there!

----

-background-image: url("images/tinypycon10.png")

-???

-for smaller images, it's more useful to do manual pixel art of the source, and then feed that into ih without any scaling.
-I used piskel app for this, but sadly I cannot automate art.

----

-background-image: url("images/tinypyconchart.png")

-???

-Here's the tiny pocket version, which (is going/has gone) to Ernest, the conf director.

 ---